Skip to main content

 This made instructions accessible to this audience as current screening instructions are tailored to sighted readers and rely on pictures to explain the process.

-The group discussed methods for making screening more accessible, with many participants sharing work arounds they had used in the past.
+The group discussed methods for making screening more accessible, with many participants sharing work-arounds they had used in the past.
 Insights from this discussion were passed on to relevant organisations and authorities after the session to hopefully increase the accessibility of cancer screening tests in future.

 Online Zoom workshop